 MAT-351 Mathematical Modeling

-Advisory: It is advisable to have knowledge equivalent to MAT 321, Linear Algebra I in order to succeed in this course.
-Students are responsible for making sure they have this knowledge.
+Advisory: It is advisable to have knowledge equivalent to Calculus II and familiarity with Excel or other software like Mathlab in order to succeed in this course.

 Semester Hours: 3